 Coming in at a close second is Portuguese, with approximately 194.5 million speakers in South America.
 Brazil is home to the vast majority of those speakers (194 million) and is the only country in South America where Portuguese is the official language.
 There are also contingents of Portuguese speakers in Venezuela (254,000), Paraguay (212,000) and Uruguay (24,000).

 English is the third most spoken immigrant language in South America, with about 5.4 million speakers.
 Most of them live in Argentina (2.8 million) and Colombia (1.9 million), followed by Guyana (680,000).
 The majority of the (albeit very small) population of the Falkland Islands, which are an autonomous territory of the United Kingdom, speak English as well (2,600).

-After English, the number of speakers for each language drops off a bit.
-The fourth most spoken language in South America is Italian, with about 1.5 million speakers.
+The fifth most spoken language in South America is Italian, with about 1.5 million speakers.
 Almost all of them live in Argentina, but a handful are located in Brazil (50,000).

 There are two different Arabic dialects with a significant number of speakers in South America: Modern Standard Arabic and North Levantine Spoken Arabic.
 Because the dialects are mutually intelligible, we’ve combined them in this ranking.
 South America is home to about 1.1 million Arabic speakers, primarily living in Argentina (1 million).
 There are also pockets of Arabic speakers in Venezuela (110,000) and Suriname (1,000).